article background

 Streaming bundles with Telstra

 If you’re one for nabbing freebies, keep your eyes peeled – Telstra is constantly running promotions on streaming services through NBN bundles.
-If you’re a Foxtel fan, Telstra customers can get Foxtel plans cheaper than Foxtel itself with the Platinum Plus package discounted to just $99 per month.
 Previous streaming bonuses offered to Telstra phone and internet customers include a free three-month trial of BINGE, or discounted Kayo subscriptions.

 The following table shows a selection of unlimited Telstra NBN plans on Canstar Blue’s database, listed in order of their standard monthly cost, from the lowest to highest.
 Use our comparison tool to see plans from a range of other providers.
 This is a selection of products with links to a referral partner.